The Chemistry of Wine

 - If using bottled cranberry juice, pour juice into a clean container, add the sugar and stir until the sugar is thoroughly dissolved.
 Dissolve 1 tablespoon of sugar and the yeast in the ¾ cup of warm water.

-- Cover the container with the warm water and sugar mixture to prevent any airborne bacteria from contaminating the mixture and set the container aside 2 to 3 hours to allow the fermentation process to get started.
+- Cover the container with the warm water and sugar mixture to prevent any airborne bacteria from contaminating the mixture and set the container aside for 2 to 3 hours to allow the fermentation process to get started.

 - Pour juice, with sugar dissolved in it, into a jug, using the funnel to avoid spilling.